Stacer-Varien/Jeanne-Bot/JeanneBot Wiki/Setup.md

 **Manage Role Permission**

 * This permission allows Jeanne to manage roles such as making new roles, deleting roles and renaming roles.
-This is also required since the `muterole` command requires this permission.
-If someone uses the `mute` command and a mute role doesn't exist, she will not mute the user.

 **Manage Channel Permission**